Language | English (US) |

 Presentation: Introduction to Poky, preparing the build machine, Poky repository, preparing the build directory, bblayers.conf and local.conf, processing an image recipe, output and generated images, generating an image for the emulator (QEMU).

-Exercise: Getting started with Poky - In this exercise, we will have initial contact with the Yocto Project, generating and testing a minimal GNU/Linux distribution on QEMU.
+Exercise: Getting started with Poky - In this exercise, we will have our first contact with the Yocto Project by generating and testing a minimal GNU/Linux distribution using QEMU.

 Presentation: Introduction to the build system, BitBake and metadata, recipes, classes, configuration files, types of layers (BSP, distro, software), using BitBake, BitBake internals, tasks and dependency graph.